nf-core/eager/docs/manual_tests.md

 - with adapterlist ✅
 - with custom adapterseq (1&2) ✅
 - overriding order of skipping+trim/adapterlist/custom adapterseq ✅
-- with default
+- with default ✅

-- with/without preprocessed reads
+- with/without preprocessed reads ✅

 Tool Specific combinations

 - fastp
   - with/without complexity filtering
 - AdapterRemoval
-  - with/without quality trim skip
+  - with/without skipqualitytim
   - with/without skipntrimming

 ### AdapterRemoval